jesperfjellin/dbfriend/README.md

     --port            Database port (default: 5432).
     --epsg            Target EPSG code for the data.
 If not specified, will preserve source CRS or default to 4326.
+    --schema          Specify the database schema that the data will be queried from.

 Note: Password will be prompted securely or can be set via DB_PASSWORD environment variable.
 ```